LouisMazel/relizy/docs/src/guide/what-is-relizy.md

 - Which packages need version bumps based on commits
 - Dependent packages that need updates
 - The appropriate semantic version bump (major/minor/patch)
+- Auto detect your git provider (GitHub or GitLab)

 ### 🔄 Based on Standards